 You will see a lot of hills.
 They are designed to build power and provide a great platform before you enter into a bigger focus on speed and 5K goal pace workouts.
 Hit these hills hard, focusing on running uphill with perfect form and pushing yourself.
 Early workouts require a walk down recovery, later workouts you can jog back down.

-Intervals for 3:00, 5:00, 7:00 are designed to be run at your 5K pace or slightly faster than your race pace (up to 15 second/mile faster).
+Intervals for 3:00, 5:00, 7:00 are designed to be run at your 5K race pace or slightly faster (up to 15 second/mile faster).
 These workouts can be intense and require you to give considerable focus on recovery in the days following.
 Approach these workouts with an idea of progressing each effort so that you run faster and faster with each repetition vs. trying to go out hard and just ‘hang on.’